-The very first and most important thing you should do following a workout is stretch while your muscles are still warm.
-"You need to stretch before the muscles have time to cool down, which takes 30-40 minutes," says Jordan D. Metzl, MD, a doctor of sports medicine at the Hospital for Special Surgery in New York City.
+The first thing to do on your "what to do after a workout" agenda: Stretch while your muscles are still warm.
+"You need to stretch before the muscles have time to cool down, which takes 30-40 minutes," says Jordan D. Metzl, M.D., a doctor of sports medicine at the Hospital for Special Surgery in New York City.
 "When the muscle cools, it contracts, and if you try to loosen it up, you can cause injury," he says.
-Metzl recommends at least five minutes of stretching after a workout followed by five minutes of ironing out the kinks with a foam roller for proper recovery.
-"Ten minutes total is realistic for most people."
-Try the Trigger Point Therapy GRID Foam Roller ($40, tptherapy.com).
-(See 6 Good Reasons You Need to Stretch for more convincing.)
+(Related: What's More Important: Flexibility or Mobility?)

 Dr. Metzl recommends at least five minutes of stretching after a workout followed by five minutes of ironing out the kinks with a foam roller for proper recovery.
 "Ten minutes total is realistic for most people."
 Try the Trigger Point Therapy GRID Foam Roller (Buy It, $35, dickssportinggoods.com).

 Step 2: Shower and Change Your Clothes